Dp and other minimalities: Ordered abelian groups with finitely many convex subgroups

 Let $I$ be an infinite open interval.
 The case when $I \cap X$ is finite is trivial, so suppose that $I \cap X$ is infinite.
 After replacing $X$ with $I \cap X$ if necessary we suppose $X \subseteq I$.
 It now suffices to produce $p \in X$ and an infinite subinterval $J$ of $I$ containing $p$ such that $J \cap X = J \cap Y$ where $Y$ is a finite union of cosets of some $nM$.

 Suppose $(M,+,<)$ is dense.
 In this case every nonempty open interval is infinite.
 After passing to an elementary extension of $\sM$ if necessary we suppose $\sM$ is sufficiently saturated.
-Applying the proof of \cite[Thm 3.6]{Simon-dp} we suppose, after translating and shrinking $I$ if necessary, that $I$ contains $0$, $-I = I$, $X$ is dense in $I$, and if $g,h \in X$ satisfy $g + h \in I$ then $g + h, -g \in X$.
+By Fact~\ref{fact:translate} we suppose, after translating and shrinking $I$ if necessary, that $I$ contains $0$, $-I = I$, $X$ is dense in $I$, and if $g,h \in X$ satisfy $g + h \in I$ then $g + h, -g \in X$.
 Saturation yields a convex subgroup $C$ contained in $I$.
 Then $X \cap C$ is a subgroup of $(M,+)$ and $X$ is dense and hence cofinal in $C$.
 Fact~\ref{fact:shelah} and Lemma~\ref{lem:finite-index} together show that $X \cap C$ is equal to $H \cap C$ where $H$ is a finite union of cosets of $nM$ for some $n$.
 Now take $J \subseteq C$ to be any open interval containing $0$.

-Now suppose $(2)$s.
+Now suppose $(2)$ holds.
 We identify $1_M$ with $1$ and $1_M\Z$ with $\Z$, so $\Z$ is a convex subgroup of $(M,+,<)$.
 Saturation implies $\Z$ is non-trivial.
 Fact~\ref{fact:shelah} shows that $(\sM,\Z)$ is dp-minimal.
 Lemma~\ref{lem:coset-intersect-1} shows that some coset of $\Z$ has infinite intersection with $X$.
 After possibly translating and reflecting we suppose $\N \cap X$ is infinite.
 This implies that $\N \subseteq I$.
 Fact~\ref{fact:Z} yields $b \in \Z$, $n \geq 1$, and a finite union $Y$ of cosets of $nM$ such that

 An application of saturation yields $b' \in I, b' > \N$ such that $(b,b') \cap X=(b,b') \cap Y$.
 Take $J = (b,b')$ and note that $J$ is infinite. \end{proof}

 \begin{Lem} Suppose $\sM$ is dp-minimal and one of the following holds: \begin{enumerate} \item $(M,+,<)$ is dense, or \item $(M,+,<)$ is discrete and $\sM$ is sufficiently saturated. \end{enumerate} Let $E$ be a convex equivalence relation such that for every infinite interval $I$ we have $|I \cap E_b| \geq \aleph_0$ for some $b \in M$.
 Then there are only finitely many finite $E$-classes. \end{Lem}